 It is useful for any product or system that has Building Code obligations.
 A PTS can also help:

 - designers and specifiers to assess and compare building products, and include them in project plans and specifications

-- BCAs to consent building work using products
+- building consent authorities (BCAs) to consent building work using products

 - builders and homeowners to receive clearer information about installation, maintenance and product support

 - you to meet your Building Act responsibilities and provide reliable technical information.

 If you manufacture or supply a wide range of similar products you could group these into families of product types (for example, groups of fixings such as nails or screws) and create one PTS for each family.

 The products in each family should ideally have the same properties (for example, relating to use, purpose, limitations and compliance with particular Building Code clauses).
 However, there may be differences in the sizes or profiles available.
 You can describe these in the PTS or provide a reference to this information located elsewhere.

 - a description of your product (including a unique identifier to make sure different users are talking about the same product) and its intended use

 - details of the manufacturer (if issued by a supplier)